Italian Politics Just Had Its Craziest Week In Decades. But It Could Be Only The Beginning.

 The government that is all but certain to take office soon will put the world’s eighth-largest economy, and the eurozone’s third biggest, in the hands of a mix of anti-establishment, populist, and far-right forces like no other in Western Europe.

-If its actions, especially on immigration, match its words, Italy is now controlled by the most right-wing and nationalist government in the region.
+If its actions, especially on immigration, match its words, Italy is now controlled by the most nationalist government in the region.

 An agreement on a new governing coalition comes after, even by its own standards, a heck of a week in Italian politics.
 On Tuesday, an academic dubbed it the most extraordinary episode of House of Cards ever.
 By Wednesday, it looked more like Lost.
 Nobody knew what the hell was going on.